Otumian-empire/30-days-of-coding-with-axionteq-LLC/README.md

 write a program to find the inverse of a 2 by 2 matrix, taken an array of of size 4 as input where the 0th and 1th indexed elements are the first row and the 2th and 3th indexed elements are the second row.

+## day 14
+Write a program to the roots of a quadratic equation of the form, ax^2 + bx + c = 0, taken a, b and c as input.